Developer Guide

 The feature is largely similar to the import up to step 4.

 Step 5.
-A CsvDengueHotspotStorage
+A CsvDengueHotspotStorage is created and CsvDengueHotspotStorage#saveDengueHotspotStorage() is called,

-saving the csv to sampledata.csv
+saving the csv to sampledata.csv.

 The following sequence diagram represents the difference in step 5: